iankorf/MCB185-2023/Unit0/README.md

 print('hello world')
 ```

-Save this in your `homework` repo named `00helloworld.py`. `git status` will
+Save this in your `homework` repo in a file named `00helloworld.py`. `git
-show that this is currently not tracked.
-So let's `add` it, create a `commit`
+status` will show that this is currently not tracked.
+So let's `add` it, create
-message, and then `push` it back to the website.
+a `commit` message, and then `push` it back to the website.

 ```
 git add 00helloworld.py